20. Nonuniformity

 Blob Coefficient of Joint Variation (CJV): Defined from two set of regions, delineated by expert observers in areas of known, uniform tissue throughout the imaged organ (20.2).

-where \mu_1 and \mu_2 are the average values, and \sigma_1 and \sigma_2 are standard deviations of intensity over the two regions.
+where and are the average values, and and are standard deviations of intensity over the two regions.
 CJV quantifies the intensity variability in each set and controls for the potential undesirable loss of tissue contrast by the algorithm.
 CJV is quantified before and after correction, a decrease in CJV reflects decreased nonunformity.

 Voxel CJV: vxCJV – similar quantity calculated… ADD DETAILS